Lattice Simulations of Inflation: Initial conditions on the lattice

 where $X_{\vec{l}}$ and $Y_{\vec{l}}$ are random variables uniformly distributed between 0 and 1 for each $\vec{l}$.
 This is equivalent to generating the Fourier modes of the field as Gaussian random numbers with variance $|u_{\vec{l}}|^2$ as follows:

 where $u_{\vec{l}}$ is given by \cref{eq:discmodes} with $a=1$ and $\tau=0$.
 From here, we first apply the iDFT \cref{eq:iDFT} and then add the background value of the inflaton to obtain the initial field configuration on the lattice.
-The Fourier transforms in our code are computed through the same routines of LATTICEEASY, contained in the script FFTEASY that is publicly avaiable online~\cite{ffteasy}.
+The fluctuations of the time derivative of the scalar field $\partial_\tau\tilde{\phi}_{\vec{l}}$ are generated in the same way using the time derivative of the mode functions $\partial_\tau{u}_{\vec{l}}$ and using the same realizations of $X_{\vec{l}}$ and $Y_{\vec{l}}$.
+Note that we do not adopt the same procedure of LATTICEEASY for generating the initial field configuration, which is known to have a bug, as first noticed in \cite{Frolov_2008}.
+However the Fourier transforms in our code are computed through the same routines of LATTICEEASY, contained in the script FFTEASY that is publicly available online~\cite{ffteasy}.